 For something a little more earthlike, you can join the Alien Chase, a 5km or 10km race through Roswell's parks.

-Nevada State Route 375 has been officially named Extraterrestrial Highway due to the number of reported sightings of, well ... something.
+Nevada State Route 375 has been officially named Extraterrestrial Highway due to the number of reported sightings of strange lights in the night sky.
 The road runs primarily through the uninhabited desert, adjacent to Area 51 and Nellis Air Force Base.
 Follow the tourist board's alien-themed road trip for the best chance to see something paranormal.
-The town of Rachel near the midpoint of the highway trades off the mysterious sightings, with UFO-hunters stopping at the Little A’Le’Inn to chat all things alien with the staff there.
+The town of Rachel near the midpoint of the highway trades off the mysterious sightings, with UFO-hunters stopping at the Little A’Le’Inn hotel to chat all things alien with the staff there.

 There’s so little light pollution in the desert here that if there’s anything unexplained flying around up there, chances are, you’ll be able to see it clearly.

 Hoia Baciu in Romania claims to be the world's most haunted forest – but does that necessarily mean aliens are involved?
 The forest's connection with UFO-sightings goes back to the late 1960s when a biologist took photos of some unexplained lights over the forest.
 Soon after, a military technician snapped some shots of flying orbs, and similar reports of flying objects over Hoia Baciu persisted through the 1970s.
 From "strange feelings" to missing children, mysterious voices and paranormal events, the forest has built a reputation as a very spooky place indeed.